Skip to content

 Add users dialog

-3. Specify one or more email addresses for the users to whom you want to apply protection.
+3. Enter the email addresses of users you want to protect.

 Adding groups of users